covidsafewatch/website/input/senate-submissions/apple-appstore-reviews-of-covidsafe.md

 # Recommendations

-Have an engaged customer support team on social media and on the app stores helping that helps people.
+Have an engaged customer support team on social media and on the app stores helping people.

 <?# Twitter 1256946000922423296 /?>